OfficeDev/teams-toolkit-samples/team-central-dashboard/README.md

 Deploy your project to Azure by following these steps:

-1. Open Teams Toolkit in Visual Studio Code, and sign in your Azure account by clicking the `Sign in to Azure` in the `ACCOUNTS` section from sidebar.
+1. Open Microsoft 365 Agents Toolkit in Visual Studio Code, and sign in your Azure account by clicking the `Sign in to Azure` in the `ACCOUNTS` section from sidebar.
 1. After you signed in, select a subscription under your account.
-The Teams Toolkit will use this subscription to provision Azure resources to host you app.
+The Microsoft 365 Agents Toolkit will use this subscription to provision Azure resources to host you app.
-1. Open the Teams Toolkit and click `Provision` in the `LIFECYCLE` section.
+1. Open the Microsoft 365 Agents Toolkit and click `Provision` in the `LIFECYCLE` section.
 Alternatively open the command palette(Ctrl+Shift+P) and type: `Teams: Provision` command.
-1. Open the Teams Toolkit and click `Deploy` in the `LIFECYCLE` section.
+1. Open the Microsoft 365 Agents Toolkit and click `Deploy` in the `LIFECYCLE` section.
 Alternatively open the command palette(Ctrl+Shift+P) and type: `Teams: Deploy` command.

 > Note: Provision Azure cloud resources and deploy to Azure may cause charges to your Azure Subscription.